umbraco/UmbracoDocs/umbraco-forms/developer/security.md

 ---
-meta.Title: Umbraco Forms security meta.Description: How to secure access to Umbraco Forms data and functionality.
+description: "How to secure access to Umbraco Forms data and functionality."
 ---

 # Security